adnewdebebe/amharic-tutor-springboot-thymeleaf-gemini-ai/README.md

 - https://amharic-tutor-springboot-thymeleaf.onrender.com/

-A Spring Boot web app that teaches the Amharic alphabet, common phrases, and Ethiopian cultural facts.
+A Spring Boot web app that teaches the Ethiopian Amharic alphabet, common phrases, and Ethiopian cultural facts.
 Built with Spring MVC/Thymeleaf and powered by Gemini LLM for intelligent explanations.
 Designed for local use and cultural education.

 In addition, the app can be accessed via API (Spring REST) calls from a tool like Postman.